monobilisim/monokit/README.md

     - Checks Kubernetes health, including node status and certificate expiration.
     - Sends alarm notifications to a Slack webhook.
     - Config: `/etc/mono/k8s.yaml`
+    - Is a plugin, install it with `monokit plugin install k8sHealth`.

 - shutdownNotifier
   - Notifies of a poweroff/poweron through the Slack webhook.